George Helm: Disappearance

-Concerned for Walter Ritte and Richard Sawyer (bombing protesters who were in hiding on the deserted island of Kahoolawe), and beset by vivid dreams and visions, George Helm set out — first by boat, then by surfboard — to Kahoʻolawe, with Maui fisherman and park ranger Kimo Mitchell and water expert Billy Mitchell (unrelated).
-They reached the island, but Sawyer and Ritte had already been picked up.
-The next day, the boat belonging to Maxwell Han from Hana that was scheduled to meet Helm, Kimo Mitchell, and Billy Mitchell and return them to Maui was discovered swamped.
-Apparently, someone had removed the plug out of the small Boston Whaler.
-Not refitting the plug prior to launch is a common mistake among novice boaters.
-The three apparently decided to return to Maui and they had a long board, a short board and a pair of fins between them.
-The weather was extremely treacherous with high winds, small craft warnings, and pounding waves on the shoreline.
-On the entry to the water George Helm was injured with a gash to his head.
-Once they were in the water it was obvious to all of them that the currents and ocean conditions were going to prevent them from reaching Maui.
-They realized they were in a life-threatening situation.
-At this point Billy Mitchell took the long board and headed back to Kaho'olawe to get help.
+Concerned for Walter Ritte and Richard Sawyer, George Helm set out — first by boat, then by surfboard — to Kahoʻolawe, with fisherman and park ranger Kimo Mitchell and water expert Billy Mitchell (unrelated) on March 5, 1977.
+They reached the island, but unbeknownst to them, Sawyer and Ritte had already been found by the military.
+After failing to locate Sawyer and Ritte, the three men waited to be picked up by Sluggo Hahn, but he never came.
+Hahn's boat would later be found sunk off the pier in Kihei with its bilge plugs removed.
+On March 7, the three decided to return to Maui.
+They had a long board, a short board, and a pair of fins between them.
+The weather was treacherous with high winds, small craft warnings, and pounding waves on the shoreline.
+On the entry to the water, Helm sustained a gash to his head.
+Once they were in the water, it was obvious that the currents and ocean conditions were going to prevent them from reaching Maui.
+At this point, Billy Mitchell took the long board and headed back to Kahoʻolawe to get help.
 It took him a good part of the day to reach the shore and walk across the island to notify the Navy of the situation and to get the Coast Guard involved in a rescue operation.
-Helm and Kimo Mitchell were last seen near the tiny crescent-shaped islet of Molokini by Billy Mitchell, who was the only survivor of the group.
+Helm and Kimo Mitchell were last seen near the islet of Molokini by Billy Mitchell, who was the only survivor of the group.

 Legacy

-Today, George Helm Jr. is hailed as one of the Aloha ʻĀina movement's greatest heroes; among young activists he is as legendary as the great Eddie Aikau is to young surfers.
-Although his only musical recordings were made with minimal technology in a local bar, they are played regularly on all Hawaiian music stations.
-Generations later, George Helm's music is still inspirational to many, both because it is considered to be some of the finest examples of Hawaiian falsetto ever created, and because it embodies one of the most powerful expressions of the Hawaiian soul.
+Today, George Helm Jr. is hailed as one of the Aloha ʻĀina movement's greatest heroes; among young activists, he is as legendary as the great Eddie Aikau is to young surfers.
+Although his only musical recordings were made with minimal technology in a local bar, they are played regularly on Hawaiian music stations.
+Generations later, George Helm's music is still inspirational to many, both because it is considered to be some of the finest examples of Hawaiian falsetto ever created, and because it embodies a powerful expression of the Hawaiian soul.
 The popular song, "Hawaiian Soul," by Jon Osorio and Randy Borden, was written in his memory.

 In 2020, filmmaker ‘Āina Paikai released a 19-minute film, Hawaiian Soul, about Helm's life.